Family History and Genealogy Resources by Surname

 Source: An Etymological Dictionary of Family and Christian Names With an Essay on their Derivation and Import; Arthur, William, M.A.; New York, NY: Sheldon, Blake, Bleeker & CO., 1857.

-Mallard family history than your surname origin:
+There is more to Mallard family history than the origin of your surname:

-A Family History Thought:
+A Mallard Family History Thought:

 'I saw behind me those who had gone, and before me, those who were to come.
 I looked back and

 saw my father, and his father, and all our fathers, and in front, to see my son, and his son, and the